Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 Partnership agreements

-These documents are often ideal for RON when stakeholders are located in different cities or states.
+These are ideal when multiple stakeholders are in different locations.

 Trust-related documents